-[The following article deals with prisons, treat policing and systemic oppression of LGBTQ people; as such the article and its linked sources will include references to violence including police brutality, treat racism, incarceration, prison deaths, self harm, suicide, poverty, assault and sexual violence.]
+[The following article deals with prisons, policing and systemic oppression of LGBTQ people; as such the article and its linked sources will include references to violence including police brutality, racism, incarceration, prison deaths, self harm, suicide, poverty, assault and sexual violence.]

 January 22nd is International Day of Solidarity with Trans Prisoners.
 At a time when the government is cutting funds for hospital beds in favour of prison beds, Pazuzu Gaylord argues the need for action.